|Dulaney-Browne Library||Ask a Librarian

-Library databases, including Biological Abstracts, Medline with Full Text, Academic Search Complete, Computers & Applied Sciences Complete, and GreenFile are a major source of recent high quality information on biology and related topics.
+Library databases, including Biological Abstracts, Medline with Full Text, Academic Search Complete, and GreenFile are a major source of recent high quality information on biology and related topics.
 These include descriptions of of articles published in biology research journals, medical journals and magazines and journals in related fields that provide some of the most dependable and up-to-date information available.
 JSTOR is also a valuable resource for older articles.

 The library's collection of books provides longer works on established practices in the field and on major issues such as science and religion.

 The open web can also provide useful and high quality information, although each new website should be examined carefully to verify the authority of the author, the point of view or bias of the sponsor, and the quality of the information.

 Reference books and bibliographies provide additional useful information.
 Check out the "More" tab for links to reliable academic reference resources in print and online.
 The bibliographies at the end of reference and journal articles are another good source of additional recommended resources on a topic.

 Many of the sources linked in this guide are purchased by the library for your use.
 When you click on these links from a computer not connected through the campus network you will need to identify yourself by entering your campus network username and password.
 This is the same username and password as you use to access BlueLink and Desire2Learn.

 Use the tabs above for more detailed instructions.